 Electrical conduit is a raceway used to house and protect electrical wires within a building or structure.
 From data centers to underground subways to ports and bridges, electrical conduit is an integral part of the modern world around us.

-Depending on the application there are many different types available.
-The specified conduit for your project may be rigid or flexible and will offer varying degrees of protection from impact, corrosion, gases and vapors, moisture, fire, and even electromagnetic interference, depending on the needs of the installation environment.
-Environments that are wet, highly corrosive, or hazardous typically require specialty conduit.
+There are several different conduit types available.
+The specified conduit for a project may be rigid or flexible and will offer varying degrees of protection from impact, corrosion, gases and vapors, moisture, fire, and even electromagnetic interference, depending on the needs of the installation environment.
+Environments that are wet, highly corrosive, or hazardous often require specialty conduit.

-Electrical conduit may also be permitted per the National Electrical Code (NEC) for use in direct encasement (or direct burial) in concrete, which is common in commercial applications.
-The ability to field bend conduit, as well as its allowable support spacings will impact how many fittings (couplings, elbows, connectors) are needed for a project and also have a direct impact on cost.
+Electrical conduit may also be permitted per the National Electrical Code (NEC) for use in direct encasement (or direct burial) in concrete, which is common in commercial and industrial applications.
+Also, the ability to field bend conduit, as well as its allowable support spacings will impact how many fittings (couplings, elbows, connectors) are needed for a project and also have a direct impact on cost.

 Metal Electrical Conduits